Green-Bug-Eyed-Monster/init-esphome-installer/README.md

 curl -fsSL https://raw.githubusercontent.com/Green-Bug-Eyed-Monster/init-esphome-installer/refs/heads/main/install-init-esphome.sh | bash
 ```
 > [!NOTE]
-> This is an open-source resource, fully available for inspection.
+> These are open-source resources, fully available for inspection.
 > If you have security concerns, please review both the [`install-init-esphome.sh`](./install-init-esphome.sh) installer and the [`init-esphome`](./init-esphome) development environment setup script before running the installer.